 Cause of a Fear of Going Up and Down Stairs

 Many dogs who are afraid of stairs develop the fear because of a lack of early exposure.
 If you live in a single story home, it's possible that your dog won't see stairs until a little later in life.
 Some dog owners may have discouraged their puppies from going on the stairs to keep them contained to a limited area.

 In some instances, a dog may develop a fear of stairs from a traumatic experience.
 For example, a dog who falls down the stairs may be left with a phobia of climbing stairs.

 Overcoming a Fear of Going Up and Down Stairs

 Most of the time, a dog's fear of stairs is easy to overcome.
 The following tips can help you navigate the process:

 - Take it one step at a time.
-An entire staircase might be too much for your dog to handle, but chances are he'll be okay with one.
-If his fear is mild, just pick him up and put him on the first step.
-Wave a few treats in front of his nose, and lure him down the step.
-Again, use lots of positive reinforcement to encourage him.
-Once he is comfortable with a single step, move him up one more, and lure him down with treats.
+An entire staircase might be too much for your dog to handle, but chances are it'll be okay with one.
+If its fear is mild, just pick your dog up and put it on the first step.
+Wave a few treats in front of its nose, and lure it down the step.
+Again, use lots of positive reinforcement for encouragement.
+Once your dog is comfortable with a single step, move it up one more, and lure it down with treats.
 In this manner, you should be able to gradually get your dog comfortable with navigating the stairs.

 - Reverse it to go up the stairs.
 You can do the same steps as above to teach your dog to go up the stairs.
-Start by giving him treats when he is at the bottom of the stairs.
+Start by giving it treats when it is at the bottom of the stairs.
 Next, toss a few treats on the bottom step.
-Once he is comfortable taking those treats, toss some treats on the next step.
+Once your dog is comfortable taking those treats, toss some treats on the next step.
 Gradually work on getting your dog to step up the stairs to get the treats.
 Before you know it your dog will be navigating the stairs like a pro!